tigerfarm/owlvc/README.md

 Owl Call is configured to make test calls.
 The next step is use a TwiML application that will place phone calls.

+Future features:

+    + Handle incoming calls.
+    + Notification of an incoming call.
+    + Add Twilio account information to the Setting panel, same as Owl SMS.
+This will allow:
+    ++ Listing call logs.
+    ++ Using Twilio Lookup to get phone number information.